phreborn/MLCAF/Tutorial/TQFolder.md

 # Advanced
 So far, all the methods were static.
-The TQFolder syntax defines functions which are executed once the folder is loaded.
+The TQFolder syntax defines functions which are executed while the folder is loaded.
 These functions modify the tree structure and influence the way the file is parsed.
 These functions are particularly powerful in a patch files where you can change an existing structure.
 All these functions start with a `$` sign followed by their name and